madprops/airc/README.md

 `silent`: If this is true it will ignore all mentions and won't send requests to openai.
 This is when you want the room to be quiet to avoid spam or to counter a raid.
 Admin commands are still active.
-Mainly meant to be set on or off through a command from a bot admin.
+Mainly meant to be set true or false through a command from a bot admin.

 ---